New Mexico Poet Laureate Lauren Camp

 Grand Canyon Conservancy • April 2024

 Poet Lauren Camp was selected as the fourth Astronomer-in-Residence at Grand Canyon National Park.
-She spent a month in Grand Canyon exploring the Park‘s pristine natural darkness and night phenomena, as well as the vast power of the Canyon itself.
 In Old Sky grew out of that experience.
 This is the first poetry book published by Grand Canyon Conservancy.
 It includes color photos across and into the Canyon and out to the cosmos, as well as an epic poem assembled from hundreds of responses by visitors to Grand Canyon National Park during the month of Camp’s residency.

 Grand Canyon Astronomer in Residence